Academics

 Tuition Fees:

-School of Business and Finance tuition fees for the academic year (2021-2022): EGP 125,000 for Egyptian students.
-For more information please click here.
+The School of Business and Finance tuition fees for the academic year (2024-2025): EGP 216,000 for Egyptian students.
+For more information, please click here.

 Deadlines: